4/25/2025

 Conference Operator

-once again, if you wish to ask a question, please press star 1-1 on your telephone keypad and wait for a name to be announced.
-Alternatively, you can submit your questions via
+Dear participants, once again, if you wish to ask a question, please press star 11 on your telephone keypad and wait for a name to be announced.
+Alternatively, you can submit your questions via the webcast.

 speaker

-the webcast.
-And we have on the line Raghuram Selvaraju from HC Wayne Wright & Co.
-Your line is open, please ask your question.
+And we have on the line Raghuram Selvaraju from AC Wayne Wright & Co.
+Your line is open.
+Please ask your question.
 My apologies, Raghuram, we cannot hear you.
-Dear speakers, we'll just give a moment

 speaker